FGM/C Shifting Sands

 So the expertise would appear to be available.
 One can but wonder why the LA did not avail of it?

-But it was refreshing to learn of an Independent Social Workers professionalism and contribution to the process which enabled the Judge to discharge the PSO.
+But it was refreshing to learn of an Independent Social Workers professionalism and contribution to the process which so impressed the Judge, enabling her to discharge the PSO.

 Share Button